taosa3/42-Piscine/README.md

 # 42 Piscine
-This is all the exercices that I did in 42 school.
+This is all the exercices that I did in 42 school.<br/>
-If you need help about something or you don't understand something, feel free to reach me on my [!email](tafonso@student.42lisboa.com)
+If you need help about something or you don't understand something, feel free to reach me on my [email](tafonso@student.42lisboa.com)

 # Projects list:
 | Project      | Grade       | Passed? |